FuckingNode/fuckingnode.github.io/docs/manual/kickstart.md

 ---
-title: "Kickstart"
+title: "FuckingNode Kickstarter"
-description: "Get your projects cloned, launched, and prepared for use"
+description: "Get your projects cloned, launched, and ready for development with just one line."
 ---

 # Using FuckingNode: Kickstart a project